sawubona-repo/KETE-HS20-WORK/LB2-CloudComputing/WhatIs-AWS-Lightsail.md

 # What is Amazon Lightsail?<a name="what-is-amazon-lightsail"></a>
-##### Copy from https://github.com/awsdocs/amazon-lightsail-developer-guide / 20/09/2020 by dbe
+##### Copied from https://github.com/awsdocs/amazon-lightsail-developer-guide / 20/09/2020 by dbe
  *Last updated: January 13, 2020*

 Amazon Lightsail is the easiest way to get started with AWS if you just need virtual private servers\.
 Lightsail includes everything you need to launch your project quickly – a virtual machine, SSD\-based storage, data transfer, DNS management, and a static IP – for a low, predictable price\.
 After you create your instance, you can easily connect to it\.
 You can manage your instances using the Lightsail console, Lightsail API, or Lightsail command line interface \(CLI\)\.